-- Lead Bike and Pacer are an exception to the previous point.
-Children over the age of 11 can carry out the volunteer roles of Lead Bike and/or Pacer without adult supervision.
+- Pacer is the only exception to the previous point.
+Children over the age of 11 can carry out the volunteer role of Pacer without adult supervision.

 - Event Directors must be aged 18 or over.
 Those under the age of 18 can be Run Directors if accompanied throughout the event by an adult Run Director.

 - At no point should event teams take responsibility for pairing children under the age of 11 with an adult.

 - As with all volunteers, event teams must provide children who volunteer a high-vis vest, provide adequate training in the relevant role, and also give them clear information about what to do in case of an emergency or if they require assistance.

 - The under 11s policy is in place as a support tool for event teams to prevent inappropriate participation by younger children.
 The key principles of this policy should be communicated at all first-timer and pre-event briefings, as well as repeated frequently on social media and event news pages.
 We should not be apologetic when explaining this policy.

 - All discussions with a parent or guardian should be carried out in a supportive manner.
 Some parents find it difficult and it can often be difficult for parents whose children are much faster than them.
 We should be understanding of this and provide encouragement but stress that the policy must be adhered to and faster children should be asked to slow down so that their adult can keep up.

 - Anything of concern should be raised with parkrun HQ immediately, where appropriate action will be taken.
 In extreme cases, particularly where a child is seen as at immediate risk of harm, local emergency services should be contacted.